common-nighthawk/where-are-you-going-where-have-you-been/README.md

 If you prefer, you can directly edit the `constants.yml` file.
 Additionally, this is necessary to set values outside of given options.
-(E.g. to set the center of the map to Lincoln Memorial, you'll need to find the longitude and lattitude and set them here.)
+(E.g. to set the center of the map to Lincoln Memorial, you'll need to find the longitude and latitude and set them here.)

-The parse the location and data and build the map directly from `constants.yml` run `./script.rb --skip` to bypass all the questions.
+The parse the location and data and build the map directly from `constants.yml` just run `./script.rb --skip` to bypass all the questions.

+Lastly, the JavaScript file is built with some inelegant regex matching.
+If the js.js is edited by hand, it's possible the script will no longer create the file correctly.
+To get a clean version of the JS file, copy over the template with `cp ~/where-are-you-going-where-have-you-been/site/js.template ~/where-are-you-going-where-have-you-been/site/js.js`.

 # A Note on Privacy
 It is important to note that your map reveals your location history.